New rules for Blazor in Meziantou.Analyzer

 • Gérald Barré

-Static analysis is a great way to improve the quality of your code and detect errors before they happen.
-Blazor has some dynamic parts, so some errors occur only at runtime.
-In this post, I describe the recent updates in Meziantou.Analyzer to detect some of these errors at compile-time.
+Static analysis is a great way to improve code quality and catch errors before they happen.
+Because Blazor has some dynamic parts, certain errors only surface at runtime.
+This post covers recent additions to Meziantou.Analyzer that detect these errors at compile time.

 Meziantou.Analyzer is a NuGet package that provides a set of analyzers to improve the quality of your C# code.
 It currently contains 120 rules.
-In this post, I'll show you a few rules related to Blazor and Razor components.
+Below are the new rules related to Blazor and Razor components.

 #How to install Meziantou.Analyzer